alexisbellido/salt-django-stack/README.rst

 Overview
 ========

+Add formulas to /etc/salt/master like this:

+file_roots:
+  base:
+    - /srv/salt
+    - /home/user/salt-django-stack

+The first directory, /srv/salt, is the default used by Salt on Ubuntu.

 Include zinibu in your top.sls (which may be in /srv/salt/top.sls) to setup a standard webhead (Nginx, Gunicorn, and Django).
 To setup other servers include individual state files, like this:

 base: